-The Small Cap Value Composite contains fully discretionary small cap value accounts that are invested in small cap companies that have favorable cash flow values relative to their current market value.
+The Small Cap Value Composite invests in small cap companies that have favorable cash flow values relative to their current market value.
+For comparison purposes the composite is measured against the Russell 2000® Value Index.
 The U.S. Dollar is the currency used to express performance.

 Composite specific data provided within this presentation has been calculated from accounts that are discretionary as defined in this paragraph.
 The assets shown are derived only from discretionary accounts.
 Non-discretionary accounts, as defined by KCM, are accounts that are not included in the composite due to one or any combination of the following criteria: there were significant cash inflows or outflows within the account; the account’s asset level did not meet the minimum requirement to remain in the composite; the account assets are managed by others using our non-discretionary model.
 The temporary removal of such an account occurs at the beginning of the month and the account re-enters the composite the month after the criteria has been met.